Advertisement

 3

-Major traffic goes to C Deck, which is locked out due to encryption.
-When significant incidents occur, communication shifts to encrypted channels unavailable to the public.
+Major incident and operations traffic moves to the "B" and "C" talkgroups, which are encrypted.
+When significant incidents occur, communication shifts to channels unavailable to the public.

 4